shahviransh/Textbook-MCP-Server/README.md

 In LLM Desktop, you can ask:

-- "Extract the table of contents from textbook.pdf"
+- "Extract the table of contents from textbook.pdf" (auto-detects if OCR is needed)
-- "Summarize chapter 3 which spans pages 45-67"
+- "Summarize chapter 3 which spans pages 45-67" (automatically OCRs pages with images)
 - "Create flashcards from pages 10-20 of the biology textbook"
 - "Generate quiz questions from the first 5 pages"
-- "Summarize page 123 using OCR since it's a scanned document"
+- "Read combined_lectures.pdf" (intelligently OCRs only image pages, fast text extraction for text pages)

+**NEW: Intelligent OCR** - The server automatically detects which pages contain images and applies OCR only to those pages, making it fast for text pages and accurate for scanned/image pages!

 ### Tool Parameters

+**All tools now support intelligent OCR by default!**

+**OCR Modes** (applies to all tools):
+- `"auto"` (default): Automatically detects pages with images and applies OCR only to those pages
+- `"true"`: Force OCR on all specified pages (limited to MAX_OCR_PAGES)
+- `"false"`: Disable OCR, use fast text extraction only

 **extract_toc**:
 - `file_path`: Name of PDF file in upload directory
-- `use_ocr`: "true" or "false" for OCR processing
+- `use_ocr`: OCR mode (default: "auto")

 **chapter_summary**:
 - `file_path`: Name of PDF file
 - `chapter_pages`: Page range (e.g., "10-25" or "10,15,20-25")
-- `use_ocr`: Enable OCR if needed
+- `use_ocr`: OCR mode (default: "auto")

 **flashcards**:
 - `file_path`: Name of PDF file
 - `pages`: Page range to process
 - `count`: Number of flashcards to generate (max 20)
-- `use_ocr`: Enable OCR if needed
+- `use_ocr`: OCR mode (default: "auto")

 ## Architecture